swaits/typst-collection/glossy/src/gloss.typ

   let is_first_use = not __is_term_first_used(key, location: here())
   let default-count-as-first-use = ("short" not in modifiers // mode is not short
-                                and "long" not in modifiers  // mode is not long and "both" not in modifiers  // mode is not both and (display-text == none or display-text == auto)) // mode is not supplement let force-count-as-first-use = ("use" in modifiers or "spend" in modifiers) let force-skip-as-first-use = ("nouse" in modifiers or "nospend" in modifiers)
+                                and "long" not in modifiers  // mode is not long and (display-text == none or display-text == auto)) // mode is not supplement let force-count-as-first-use = ("use" in modifiers or "spend" in modifiers) let force-skip-as-first-use = ("nouse" in modifiers or "nospend" in modifiers)